juanmavers/juanmavers/README.md

 - 💡 I’m currently learning Typescript and Bootstrap

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related to technologies

 - 😻 Living happily with my 2 cats